intel/xpumanager/doc/CLI_user_guide.md

 2021-11-08 13:31:47.100, 00, 0, 000,    , 0300
 ```

-Dump the devce statistics to file.
+Start to dump the devce raw statistics to file.
 ```
 ./xpumcli dump -d 0 -t 0 -m 0,1,2 -f gpu_data.csv
 Task id: 0.
 Dump device statistics to the file, gpu_data.csv.
 ```

-List the dump tasks.
+List the tasks of the file dump.
 ```
 ./xpumcli dump --list
 Dump task 0 is running.
 ```

-Stop the dump task.
+Stop the task of file dump.
 ```
 ./xpumcli dump --stop 0
 Dump task 0 is stopped.